Published on

 I then changed to uploading the data to a custom website at home.briandorey.com after problems with the Home Assistant software corrupting the database and losing historic data.

-Last month I decided to try Home Assistant again on a new Raspberry Pi 4, and found that the software was much more polished and refined and far easier to detect the devices on our home network including the Sonos speakers and Synology NAS drives.
+Last month I decided to try Home Assistant again on a new Raspberry Pi 4 and found that the software was much more polished and refined and far easier to detect the devices on our home network including the Sonos speakers and Synology NAS drives.

-I also purchased a Zigbee USB dongle and a door sensor (Aqara door & window contact sensor) earlier in the year and tried using this on the Raspberry Pi and after installing a Home Assistant addon called Zigbee2MQTT, it detected the door sensor and automatically added it to the Home Assistant environment.
+I also purchased a Zigbee USB dongle and a door sensor (Aqara door & window contact sensor) earlier in the year and tried using this on the Raspberry Pi after installing a Home Assistant addon called Zigbee2MQTT, it detected the door sensor and automatically added it to the Home Assistant environment.

 We decided to purchase additional sensors and install them on the front and back doors and the two Velux windows in the loft workshop.

-As we have Sonos smart speakers in the home I decided to create an automation to alert us if the loft windows are left open after a set time of the day with a spoken message on the speaker and also alert on the mobile phone.
+As we have Sonos smart speakers in the home I decided to create an automation to alert us if the loft windows are left open after a set time of the day with a spoken message on the speaker and also an alert on the mobile phone.

 The full details for adding automations are on www.home-assistant.io/docs/automation.